juanfont/headscale/docs/setup/install/community.md

 ## Fedora, RHEL, CentOS

-A 3rd-party repository for various RPM based distributions is available at:
+A third-party repository for various RPM based distributions is available at:
 <https://copr.fedorainfracloud.org/coprs/jonathanspw/headscale/>.
 The site provides detailed setup and installation
 instructions.